Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions

-\item[(iii)] We address the problem of stability for fractional diffusion models where the driving Brownian motion is replaced by a fractional Brownian motion with Hurst index $H\in (0,1)$.
-Note that $H=1/2$ corresponds to standard Brownian motion.
+\item[(iii)] We prove stability properties of our test with respect to deviation from the model assumption.
+As our test statistic for $\phi_T^\eta$ involves a stochastic integral which is not even defined for data that is not given by a semimartingale a priori, we introduce in Subsection~\ref{SubSec_cont} a pathwise continuation of the statistic as a function of the data that is shown to be continuous with respect to the topology of uniform convergence.
+In Subsection~\ref{SubSec_fractional_model}, we then address the problem of stability for the particular example of fractional diffusion models where the driving Brownian motion is replaced by a fractional Brownian motion with Hurst index $H\in (0,1)$.
+The reason for this choice is that on the one hand, fractional diffusions are neither semimartingales nor Markov processes for $H\neq 1/2$, while on the other hand a minimax optimal similarity test for the fractional model is at present out of reach.
+Although most of the present literature focuses on the case where $H$ clearly deviates from $1/2$, investigating the fractional diffusion model for $H\rightarrow 1/2$ has been iniciated in \cite{Diehl/Friz} for parametric maximum likelihood estimation.
 We prove that the test statistic built from observations in the fractional diffusion model has strong performance properties as the fractional driving noise approaches Brownian motion in the following sense: \begin{itemize} \item The test is \textit{uniformly} over the hypothesis of similarity of approximate level $\alpha$, i.e. (slightly simplified)

 where $\E_b^H$ denotes the expectation when applied to fractional diffusion with Hurst index $H$ and drift $b$.